Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 Everyone had been patiently waiting for the silver boss to be released.
 My code from Sunday was still ranking pretty well, and once the silver boss was released, the surprising amount of around 360 coders were promoted to gold.

-I tried tweaking my code a bit, hoping to improve things, but nothing seemed to perform any better, so the only thing there was left to do was wait for the gold boss to be released.
+I tried tweaking my code a bit, hoping to improve things, but nothing seemed to perform any better, so the only thing there was left to do was to wait for the gold boss to be released.

 ## Thursday(Day 6) &ndash; Thank You!